rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 To retrieve the email body I need to use `item.body.getAsync`.
 But wait, the type for that version of `getAsync` accepts not only a callback function but also a "body type" parameter.

 I am going to resist the temptation to overload `officePromise`.
-Instead I will move in a direction that is more fundamental, and one that turns out to be more type checker friendly.
+Instead I will move in a direction that is more fundamental.

 Assume that we want 'html' body format, the code can look something like this: